AstraeaBio/astraea-ops/docs/sops/phenotyping_pipeline.md

   - File locations
   - Link to troubleshooting entry (if applicable)

-If ANY item above is missing → work is returned to analyst.
+If ANY item above is missing → work is returned for completion.

 ---